riatzukiza/riatzukiza.github.io/docs/shared/datastructures/trees/binary-searchtree/search.md

 ## arguments

-key: A numeric key, depth: How far down the tree to search.
+key: A numeric key.

 ## description

-Search the tree to a given depth for a key, returning the branch at the requested depth.
+Search the tree for a key, returning the branch.